sbabic/swupdate/doc/source/improvement_proposals.rst

 will be nice to have further implementation of the Webserver, and/or to open to Webserver that allows streaming.

+Reported from ML there is this place for enhancement:

+- use Mopngoose as library
+- use alternative Webserver.
+Civetweb is a fork from Mongoose and could be integrated.
+- Webserver itself is not doing a lot - it just provides API to push a SWU and Websocket to report progress.
+  If SWUpdate is behind a reverse-proxy, an easy own developed internal Webserver can be a solution.

 * Status: Wait
 * Request for Support : Sponsor
 * Priority : Medium